Foreign Investment in Indonesia

 -

-complying with the provisions of cooperation;
+Complying with the provisions of the cooperation agreement;

 -

-prioritizing the usage of domestic construction materials and technologies;
+Prioritizing the usage of domestic construction materials and technologies;

 -